charmoniumQ/wf-reg-test/docs/ncsa_delta_proposal.md

 The code is not done yet; namely, we need to implement scanning for more registries and execution-handlers for more workflow engines.

 Scanning the registries for versions of experiments constitutes a few HTTP requests and parsing, so the most of the computational time is spent in the underlying computational experiments.
-We have not explicitly characterized the set of experiments, but we expect they are a high-level scripting language driving a set of high-performance kernels across a large in-memory dataset.
+We have not explicitly characterized the set of experiments, but we expect they generally consist of a high-level scripting language driving a set of high-performance kernels across a large in-memory dataset.
 The tasks are usually CPU, with a some experiments having GPU tasks as well.
 CPU tasks are usually memory-bound, while GPU tasks can be either.

-We have yet to parallelize the application, but intend to use parallelism to take fully utilize NCSA Delta's resources and get our results in a practical time.
+We have yet to parallelize the application, but intend to use parallelism to take fully utilize Delta's resources and get our results in a practical time.
 While parallelism usually exists within an experiment, we will mostly exploit parallelism between experiments.
 That parallelism has low communication and synchronization overhead because the cost of executing one experiment (order of minutes) dominates the cost of fetching and queuing work-items (order of milliseconds).
 If hundreds of workers were drawing experiments from the queue as soon as they finish, then the central server will receive a request twice every second, which will not cause a bottleneck.
-We think this can be implemented easily from our existing-code using the parallel-map paradigm in [Dask](https://www.dask.org/) or [Parsl](http://parsl-project.org/).
+We think this can be implemented easily from our existing code using the parallel-map paradigm in [Dask](https://www.dask.org/) or [Parsl](http://parsl-project.org/).
 The workers need only receive a path or a URL to a version of an experiment to test (less than a hundred of bytes).
 The workers need only respond with some statistics about the experiment (hundreds of bytes), and the rest of the output can be dumped onto a network filesystem.

-The output can be divided into two parts: the "small" output containing statistics regarding the execution cand a hash of the experiment's output and the "big" output containing the experiment's output.
+The output can be divided into two parts: the "small" output containing statistics regarding the execution and a hash of the experiment's output, and the "big" output containing the experiment's output.
 Each small-data record of an experiment will fit in hundreds of bytes, so tens of thousands of versions of experiments will yield one megabyte, which will be easily processible on our resources.
 Research questions 1, 3, 4, and 5 can be answered by just the "small" output.
 Each big-data record could be on the order of gigabytes.